Getting a hatchling Ball Python is fun and exciting, but figuring out what size mouse to feed it can be hard.

 Use a kitchen thermometer to monitor the water temperature.
 When your last water bath cools to 98℉, it’s time to feed your Ball Python.

 Author Tip: I recommend thawing in a plastic bag to avoid feeding wet prey to your snake.
 I have had to pull bark and mulch out of several snakes’ mouths from feeding wet prey, which is just as stressful for me as it is for the snake.

 I use long, 18-24 inch tongs (pictured below) to offer prey so my hand’s heat signature isn’t close to the prey item.
 This helps to reduce accidental hand strikes.

 Wiggle the mouse around the enclosure where your Ball Python can see it.

 Usually, this causes an ambush strike and a quick coiling maneuver.
-I will continue to wiggle the mouse for 10-15 seconds to simulate a struggle and maintain interest in the prey item by my snake.
+I will continue to wiggle the mouse for 10-15 seconds to simulate a struggle and maintain my snake’s interest in the prey item.
 This is a great way to emulate ambush situations and live feeding without risking injury.

 If you choose to feed live rodents, I recommend offering them in a large enclosure.
-Close-quarters increases the chance of fear of aggression from the rodent.
-Also, you should supervise your snake for 5-10 minutes to look for any potential injuries.
+Close quarters increases the chance of aggression from the rodent.
+Also, you should supervise your snake for 5-10 minutes after feeding to look for any potential injuries.